Prince George Airport, 4141 Airport Road, on Google Maps

 Just over 9 miles (15 km) southeast and across the Fraser River from downtown, Prince George Airport serves “the capital of northern British Columbia,” though to look at a map it’s more like the central part of the province.
 In fact the southern border with the United States is closer to “PG,” as locals call it, than the northern provincial line between British Columbia and Northwest Territories.
-PG is about the mid-way point on the main road between Washington state and Alaska, a drive of 2,233 miles that takes about 42 hours and most people plan at least a week to do it.
+PG is also about the mid-way point on the main road between Washington state and Alaska, a drive of 2,233 miles that takes about 42 hours and most people plan to do it in a week.

 More than 170,000 people live in the Prince George-Cariboo Region of interior central British Columbia.

 The airport terminal is a 75,000 square-foot (6,940 square-meter) building, about two-thirds of which is devoted to passenger services on the ground floor.
-(Airport administration offices are on the lower level under the terminal.)
+(Airport administration offices are on the lower level beneath the ground floor.)
 Airline passengers board and deplane flights on the airport tarmac.

 Ground transportation options at YXS airport include Prince George Taxi and PG Airporter Shuttle Service, both of which meet arriving flights, though reservations are recommended.
 Two other authorized car services, Paxton Shuttle Services and Royal Rose Limousines, require reservations.
-There is a rental car counter in the terminal.
+National Car Rental has a counter in the terminal.
 App-based ride services are not available in Prince George and the public transit system does not serve the airport.

 Flair Airlines passengers arrive and depart Prince George Airport at ground-level gates.
 For departing passengers, Flair starts online check-in 24 hours ahead of scheduled flight time.
 The check-in counter inside Prince George airport opens three hours before departure.
 All check-in for international flights closes one hour before departure.